tdunca/CV_thedunca/README.md

 This repository contains the source code for my CV website.
 The website is built using React, Redux and various styling techniques.
 It was a mandatory assignment for my ongoing education in FrontEnd-Developing.
-Note: Links and projects presented are not personalised.
+Note: Email-link and projects presented are not personalised.

 ### Requirements: